DanielCiccC/DanielCiccC.github.io/FINM3405/notes/tutorial2.md

 To manage this risk they would go long on the same number of contracts as you would go shorted.

 ### Q3.
+> August, September and October prices are far lower